-In the opinion of Bond Counsel, under existing law, interest on the Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Bonds are exempt from Massachusetts personal property taxes.
-Bond Counsel has not opined as to other Massachusetts tax consequences arising with respect to the Bonds.
-Prospective purchasers should be aware, however, that the Bonds are included in the measure of Massachusetts estate and inheritance taxes, and the Bonds and the interest thereon are included in the measure of Massachusetts corporate excise and franchise taxes.
-Bond Counsel has not opined as to the taxability of the Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, under the laws of any state other than Massachusetts.
+Bond Counsel is also of the opinion that, under existing law, interest on the Series G Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Series G Bonds are exempt from Massachusetts personal property taxes.
+Bond Counsel has not opined as to other Massachusetts tax consequences arising with respect to the Series G Bonds.
+Prospective purchasers of the Series G Bonds should be aware, however, that the Series G Bonds are included in the measure of Massachusetts estate and inheritance taxes, and the Series G Bonds and the interest thereon are included in the measure of certain Massachusetts corporate excise and franchise taxes.
+Bond Counsel expresses no opinion as to the taxability of the Series G Bonds or the income therefrom, including any profit made on the sale thereof, or any other tax consequences arising with respect to the Series G Bonds under the laws of any state other than Massachusetts.